davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 1. How to install the package from your terminal
     .. code-block:: shell

-        pip install unifr_api_epuck
+        $ pip install unifr_api_epuck

-2. How to implement a controller/python file
+2. How to implement a controller in python
     * Import package

     .. code-block:: python

         from unifr_api_epuck import api_epuck as ae

-    * Create the the instance of the robot
+    * Create the instance of the robot

     .. code-block:: python

-        MY_IP = None #leave None if using Webots, put IP address if using real robot r = ae.get_robot(MY_IP)
+        MY_IP = None #leave None if you're using Webots.
+Put an IP address if you are using a real robot r = ae.get_robot(MY_IP)

-    * control the robot by calling its possilble actions
+    * control the robot by calling its actions

     .. code-block:: python